Android-Device-Development/LineageOS-Releases/README.md

    - I personally don't recommend to dirty flash between builds, but there are reports from users that it worked for them.
 I am not responsible for any data loss or malfunction if you go with this route.

+7. Please, can you include feature XYZ?

+   - No, and I will never include something I don't use.

-7. Why did you close your threads at XDA and leave?
+8. Why did you close your threads at XDA and leave?

    - Because of their greedy behaviour at making money, slow load and reponse or not loading at all and the arrogant interaction between the staff and users.

+   - More info can be found [here](https://medium.com/@mazdarider23/anti-xda-stance-16a0e1867f5b)

-8. I like your builds, how can I support you?
+9. I like your builds, how can I support you?

    - First of all, thank you so much!
 Yes, you can support me by donating to the PayPal link below.